Looking for a reliable, small, hardy tree or shrub with fragrant flowers? Then look no further than the Moroccan pineapple broom.

 Pineapple Broom Tree Information

 For many years, the plant was grown in greenhouses, as it was thought to be less hardy than has been more recently shown.
-It is reliably hardy down to 0° F. or -10° C. It is best grown outdoors with shelter from cold winds and in full sun.
+It is reliably hardy down to 0 degrees F. (-10° C.).
+It is best grown outdoors with shelter from cold winds and in full sun.

-Pineapple broom makes an excellent wall shrub, with 3-parted silvery-grey leaves producing yellow, erect, pea-shaped flowers in large upright cones having the scent of pineapple, hence the name.
-It has a rounded habit and can reach 4 m.
-(15 ft.) in height and spread.
+Pineapple broom makes an excellent wall shrub, with three parted silvery grey leaves producing yellow, erect, pea-shaped flowers in large upright cones having the scent of pineapple, hence the name.
+It has a rounded habit and can reach 15 feet (4 m.) in height and spread.
 This plant received its RHS Award of Garden Merit (AGM) in 1984.